seanbreckenridge/reorder_editable/README.md

 The script itself is pretty basic.
 All `easy-install.pth` is lines of absolute paths pointing to directories, so this just takes the directories you pass as positional arguments and makes sure they're in that order in your `easy-install.pth` file by shuffling it around.

-I don't believe this breaks and built-in python/pip behaviour, but please open a PR/Issue if you think theres an issue/this could be improved.
+I don't believe this breaks and built-in python/pip behaviour, but please open a PR/Issue if you think there's an issue/this could be improved.

 Should be noted that if you've already imported a namespace module [the `__path__` is cached](https://www.python.org/dev/peps/pep-0420/#rationale) (which determines the import order), so this (probably?) won't work if you re-order the `easy-install.pth` file after the module has already been loaded -- at least not for that python process/unless you re-import it by messing with `sys.modules` and re-import the library.